 They added other local ingredients to their spirit made from sugar cane to improve its taste, and that mix evolved into the Caipirinha.

 Whichever story is true, ultimately, the Caipirinha became the national drink of Brazil.
 And from there, it began to gain popularity all over the world.

-Amongst the variations using a different base spirit, the Caipiroska is probably the most famous one.
-It uses Vodka instead of Cachaça and is an excellent option if you can’t get your hand on the Brazilian spirit – or perhaps don’t like it.
-Other variations are:
+Among the variations using a different base spirit, the Caipiroska is probably the most famous one.
+It uses Vodka instead of Cachaça and is an excellent option if you can't get your hand on the Brazilian spirit - or perhaps don't like it.

-- Caipisake: Using Japanese Sake instead of Cachaça.
+- Caipisake: Use Japanese Sake instead of Cachaça.

 - Caipirila: A Caipirinha made with Tequila.

 - Caipirissima: Using Rum as a base instead of the classic Cachaça.